jellyfin/jellyfin.org/docs/general/networking/nginx.md

 ### HTTPS config example

 The following config is meant to work with Certbot / Let's Encrypt.
+Note that a server listening on http port 80 is required for the Certbot / Let's Encrypt certification creation / renewal process.

 ```conf
 # Jellyfin hosted on https://DOMAIN_NAME/jellyfin